 Interpretation of statistical measures, including confidence intervals, should be tempered with appropriate judgment and acknowledgements of potential sources of error and limitations of the analysis, and should never be taken as the sole or rigid basis for concluding that there is or is not a relation between an exposure and outcome.
 Sensitivity analyses should be conducted to examine the effect of varying potentially critical assumptions of the analysis.

 D. Study Reports

-Describe need and purpose of interim report when applicable.
+Describe the need and purpose of an interim report or analysis when applicable.
 If required, the issuance of such reports must be pre-specified in the study protocol.

-Completed studies shall be summarized in a final report that accurately and completely presents the study objectives, methods, results, limitations of the study, and interpretation of the findings.
+Completed studies shall be summarized in a final report that accurately presents the study objectives, methods, results, strengths and limitations of the study, and interpretation of the findings.

 The final report shall include at minimum: